justb4/alpumapa.xyz/docs/src/apps/organic.md

 * now you can share via your favorite medium, like Dropbox, even by email, or to a local file on your phone
 * Tip: a handy way to share to yourself quickly: share via WhatsApp to yourself and then open WhatsApp in your browser on your computer/laptop

+## Edit OSM with your GPS trace

+See [section on editing OSM with GPS traces](../advanced/gps.md).
+This includes a video tutorial by Just!

 ## More info

 * https://en.wikipedia.org/wiki/Organic_Maps